North Coast (Oregon Border to Point Arena)

 - A 1980’s decline in availability of Pacific and Jack mackerel led to rapid expansion in the 1990s of the market squid and sardine fisheries in Southern CA.

 - The Jack mackerel fishery is managed federally by NOAA fisheries and, as established by the Magnuson-Stevens Act, the Pacific Fishery Management Council (PFMC) through the Coastal Pelagic Species Fishery Management Plan (CPSFMP).

-- It is generally targeted with “round-haul” gear , such as purse seines, drum seines, lampara nets, and dip nets.
+- Generally targeted with “round-haul” gear , such as purse seines, drum seines, lampara nets, and dip nets.

-- This fish is also caught incidentally in midwater trawls, pelagic trawls, gillnets, trammel nets, pots, and with trolls, hook-and-line, and jigs.
+- Also caught incidentally in midwater trawls, pelagic trawls, gillnets, trammel nets, pots, and with trolls, hook-and-line, and jigs.

 Status of the fishery